thundergolfer/thundergolfer.github.io/collections/_posts/2019-07-01-current-thoughts-on-effective-altruism.md

 I have for years now been thoroughly convinced of the arguments made by Peter Singer, Derek Parfit, and William MacAskill, who together generally forward the idea that rich people have a strong obligation to give away money to help those in need.
 The moral principle is captured nicely as:

-> We ought to help others when we can do so without sacrificing anything nearly as important
+> We ought to help others when we can do so without sacrificing anything nearly as important.

 What I am sacrificing here is money that would otherwise sit in my savings account or be invested in securities.
 It is plain-as-day obvious to me now that this money is better spent preventing young children from suffering and dying of preventable disease and starvation.